deniz-oezdemir/Born2beRoot/README.md

 * Guest Port = 4242
 * Start VM
 * Switch to terminal on local machine

-* To connect via ssh from the local machine to the virtual machine use the command 'ssh denizozd@localhost -p 2222'; it will ask for the password you are trying to log in.
+> To connect via ssh from the local machine to the virtual machine use the command `ssh denizozd@localhost -p 2222`; it will ask for the password you are trying to log in.
 Once the password is introduced it will show denizozd@denizozd42:~$ in green which means that the connections has been successfull.

 > SSH, or Secure Shell, is a cryptographic network protocol used for secure communication over an unsecured network.
 It provides a secure channel between two devices, typically a client and a server, allowing for secure data exchange, remote command execution, and other network services.

 ## Installing Uncomplicated Firewall (UFW)